csdavids519/QuickSushi/README.md

 + #### Media
- * Media images sorced from the Quick Sushi Instagram page, used with permission.
+ * Media images sourced from the Quick Sushi Instagram page, used with permission.
- * Google reviews were sorced from Google Maps.
+ * Google reviews were sourced from Google Maps.

 + #### Tools